 These variables provide information about errors that occur during the client connection process.
 They are global only and represent error counts aggregated across connections from all hosts.
 These variables track errors not accounted for by the host cache (see Section 5.1.12.3, “DNS Lookups and the Host Cache”), such as errors that are not associated with TCP connections, occur very early in the connection process (even before an IP address is known), or are not specific to any particular IP address (such as out-of-memory conditions).

-The number of errors that occurred during calls to accept()
+The number of errors that occurred during calls to accept() on the listening port.

 The number of connections refused due to internal errors in the server, such as failure to start a new thread or an out-of-memory condition.